My Husband’s First Furniture Makeover

 Topcoating Stained Drawers

+Check out best topcoats for painting furniture here.
+And here’s how to apply polycrylic to painted furniture to do it properly.

+Applying Final Coat

 The stained drawers were done and looked great, but I wasn’t quite done.
-Learn more about the best topcoats for painting furniture here!
-And here’s how to apply polycrylic to painted furniture to learn how to do it properly.

-Applying Final Coat of Paint

-I went back to the dresser and lightly sanded those drawers one more time.
+I went back and lightly sanded them one more time.
 After cleaning them off, Natalie gave me the idea to put them back into the dresser.

 ((Sprayed paint dries so much smoother when it is on a vertical surface.
 The sides always feel smoother than the top.
 I guess that’s another reason I spray with the drawers in.))